Last Updated on July 6, 2022 by Paroma

 GUALALA (MENDOCINO/SONOMA COUNTY)

-This sleepy Northern California coastal town at the border of Sonoma and Humboldt counties is definitely one to look out for on a San Francisco to Mendocino road trip.
-Gualala not only offers coastal trails along its namesake Gualala point regional park (with its own beach), but also the very doable 0.5 mile Gualala bluff trail providing amazing estuary and ocean views for a half-mile stretch.
-If that is not all, there is a Redwoods grove east of Highway 1 and several art galleries in this tiny beach town.
+Gualala not only offers coastal trails along its namesake Gualala point regional park (with its own dog friendly beach), but also the very doable 0.5 mile Gualala bluff trail providing amazing estuary and ocean views for a half-mile stretch.
+If that is not all, there is a Redwoods grove east of Highway 1 (you can only camp here) and several art galleries in this tiny beach town.

 JENNER (SONOMA COUNTY)